matrixzj/documentations/pages/idm/idm_CA.md

 error 23 at 0 depth lookup:certificate revoked
 ```
 `-crl_download` will download CRL file automatically.

-OR download it manually and verify with `
+OR download it manually and verify with `-CRLfile` option
 ```bash
 $ openssl x509 -in ecs-matrix-https-server.crt -noout -text  | grep -A3 'CRL'
             X509v3 CRL Distribution Points: